Everything You Need to Know About the Benefits of Light Therapy

-Both in-office and at-home devices take advantage of the skin’s natural ability to metabolize light.
+Light therapy devices work by taking advantage of the skin's natural ability to metabolize light.
 We asked Dr. Russak about how viable light therapy is as a standalone treatment, and she said: “Light therapy is a non-invasive yet effective add-on and not a stand-alone treatment.
 Light therapy is most effective when used in combination with other treatments to augment their results and maintain them.”
 Results offered by light therapy differ depending on the color of the light used as well as the equipment’s strength.

 Both mainstream and high-end cosmetic brands are dipping their toes into at-home light therapy products.
 Dr. Russak explains there is value in using these devices, but more “as a maintenance solution” and follow-up to in-office treatments.